Read the affiliate disclosure page to find out how can you help BrowserHelp effortlessly and without spending any money. Read more

 Chrome has received a lot of heat over the years for its resource hogging; this is something that Google has improved slightly, but it still struggled with high CPU and RAM consumption.

 This is partly because Chrome has multiple processes once every page to ensure everything runs smoothly.
 While this makes pages load faster, it also uses many PC resources.
-However, there are ways to fix Chrome’s high memory usage.

 Microsoft Edge’s predecessor, Internet Explorer, has a bad rap regarding speed and performance.
 However, since switching to the Chromium engine, Microsoft’s new and improved Edge leaves IE in the dust.